 - Pay special attention to the numbers.
 A mistake in the dates or dollars could be serious.
 Check decimal points and look for missing zeros.

 - Read from the back.
-Many professional proofreaders use the technique of reading a document from the end forwards to find mistakes they might not otherwise see.
+Many professional proofreaders use the technique of reading a document from the end forwards.
+This helps find mistakes they might not otherwise see.
 You can do this too.

 - Hire a professional editor.
 You can work with a professional proofreader or editor.
-They can read through your proposal, make sure it's error free, and worded well.
+They can read through your proposal, make sure it's error-free, and phrased well.

 7. Send and Follow Up